Rangi42/polished-map/INSTALL.md

 make

 # Install Polished Map
-# (for Ubuntu and Ubuntu derivatives only; it just copies bin/polishedmap and
+# (tested on Ubuntu and Ubuntu derivatives only; it just copies bin/polishedmap
-#  res/app.xpm to system directories)
+#  and res/app.xpm to system directories)
 # (if it fails, then try sudo make install)
 make install
 ```